bibleexchange/church_ministry__textbook/en/0601_characteristics-of-a-good-leader.md

 The Shepherd of Hermas, which was a document used for teaching in the early church, says:

-> Bishops and hospitable men who at all times received the servants of God into their houses gladly and without hypocrisy; and the bishops ever ceaselessly sheltered the destitute and the widows by their ministration, and ever behaved with holiness.<sup>[7]</sup>
+> Overseers and hospitable men who at all times received the servants of God into their houses gladly and without hypocrisy; and the overseers ever ceaselessly sheltered the destitute and the widows by their ministration, and ever behaved with holiness.<sup>[7]</sup>

 <!--
 ### Humility